young-su-ko/notebook/_posts/2025-08-11-flowmatching-vectorfields.md

 X_t \sim \mathcal{N}(\alpha_tz, \beta_t^2I_d) = p_t(\cdot \vert z)
 $$

-Now, we need to extract the vector field from the flow.
-We do this by taking the time-derivative of the flow.
-Intuitively, this makes sense.
-In the 1-D physics case, we know the derivative of position is velocity.
+We can compute the vector field from the flow by taking the time-derivative of the flow.
+Intuitively, this makes sense--in the 1-D physics case, the derivative of position is velocity.
+The vector field is just an extension of this idea in a higher dimension.

-More generally, the vector field tells us the velocity at any given point, and the flow is defined so that its time derivative matches the vector field evaluated at the current position along the flow.
+The vector field tells us the velocity at any given point, and the flow is defined so that its time derivative matches the vector field evaluated at the current position along the flow.

 $$
 \frac{\text{d}}{\text{d}t}\psi_t(x \vert z) = u_t(\psi_t(x\vert z) \vert z)